The store will not work correctly in the case when cookies are disabled.

-Two-piece shaft collars offer the same benefits as one-piece shaft collars with additional versatility and convenience.
+Two-piece shaft collars offer the same benefits as the one-piece style with additional versatility and convenience.
 The split design is easily installed and disassembled, reducing labor and downtime when adjustment, removal, or replacement is necessary.
 The two-piece shaft collar uses the full seating torque of its forged screws to apply a uniform distribution of forces around the shaft's circumference.
 These clamping forces provide the collar with a holding power superior to one-piece and set screw shaft collars.
 Ruland keeps both halves of the split collar together throughout the manufacturing process to assure a perfect match for proper fit, alignment, and holding power.
 This process also makes the two-piece collar more adaptable to shafts which vary a small amount from nominal size.
+Ruland manufactures two-piece clamp shaft collars in 1215 lead-free steel with a zinc or proprietary black oxide finish, 303 and 316 stainless steel, high-strength 2024 aluminum with or without an anodize finish, titanium, and engineered plastic.
+Bore sizes range from 1/8" to 6" and 3mm to 150mm.

-Threaded shaft collars and bearing lock-nuts share the same quality and benefits of their smooth bore counterparts, while providing additional features.
-Threaded collars provide axial holding power which is superior to smooth bore collars, while offering easier installation and adjustment than solid ring locking devices.
-A diverse list of thread sizes and pitches, including locknut threads, are offered.
-Ruland double taps each threaded collar and bearing lock nut to insure precise and burr-free threads to allow for easy installation and removal, proper fit, and extended shaft life.
+Threaded shaft collars share the same performance and benefits of their round bore counterparts, while providing additional features.
+Threaded collars have higher axial holding power than round bore collars, while offering easier installation and adjustment than solid ring locking devices.
+A diverse list of acme, right hand, and left hand thread sizes and pitches are offered.
+Ruland double taps each threaded collar to ensure precise and burr-free threads to allow for easy installation and removal, proper fit, and extended shaft life.
+Threaded shaft collars are manufactured in 1215 lead-free steel with a black oxide finish and 303 stainless steel.
+Bore sizes range from 1/8" to 2-1/4" and 4mm to 30mm.

 International series shaft collars are offered in one and two-piece styles and feature inch bores with metric outer diameters, widths and DIN 12.9 socket headed cap screws.
 The use of metric screws with inch bores is especially useful when either retrofitting or designing equipment with inch shafts for worldwide use.
 The International series shaft collar is available in bore sizes from ¼” to 3” with outside diameters from 18mm to 108mm.